Headteacher's message regarding Covid-19 Safety Procedures

 On arrival, all pupils will wash or sanitise their hands, supervised by school staff, at stations near the school entrances or inside the building.

 - Reception children will enter the lower school playground by the gate immediately inside the Charmouth Road entrance.
-These children will be able to wait with an adult on the playground.
-We will operate this system for the duration of the induction period.
+These children will currently be able to wait with an adult on the playground.

 - Year 1 children will enter their classrooms via the lower school front door, off the driveway.